 A study review of four clinical studies found 0.5% and 2% solutions of salicylic acid reduced the number and severity of acne lesions.
 Another eight-week study examined the efficacy of a 2% salicylic acid cleanser and found a significant reduction in acne lesions.

 Lastly, salicylic acid’s strength in clearing pores enables other acne medications to better absorb into the skin for greater results; importantly, it can also help in antibiotic resistance by replacing short-term antibiotics use with safe, long-term maintenance therapy.

 How long does it take to work?

-The amount of time necessary for acne treatment with salicylic acid to produce noticeable results will vary from person to person and depends on a number of factors.
-These include the severity of the acne, the treatment method and whether treatments are carried out at home or in a professional setting.
+The time it takes to see noticeable results will vary from person to person and depends on a number of factors.
+These include the severity of the acne, the treatment method and whether they are carried out at home or in a professional setting.
 Another factor is the strength; it is available OTC from 0.5% to 5% and at higher strengths by prescription.

-Studies have shown that a cleanser formulated with this acid improved mild-to-moderate acne symptoms in 95% of patients within 4 weeks, when used twice daily, dramatically reduces the quantity and severity of acne symptoms within four weeks.
+Studies have shown that a cleanser formulated with this acid improved mild-to-moderate acne symptoms in 95% of patients within 4 weeks, when used twice daily,

-Professionally administered chemical peels can produce long-lasting and dramatic results after only a single procedure.
-However, these procedures may require up to four weeks of downtime depending on the strength of the peel.
+Professionally administered chemical peels can produce long-lasting and dramatic results after one single treatment.
+However, they may require up to 4 weeks of downtime depending on the strength of the peel.

 Can it treat acne scars?

 When used at a 30% strength, salicylic acid is believed to be one of the most effective of chemical peels in the treatment of acne scars.
 Unlike some other peeling agents, this acid rarely causes postinflammatory hyperpigmentation in darker skin, and is therefore considered a relatively safe acne scar treatment for this group.